mbakhoff/htmlbasic5/readme.md

 We want to add passwords to our users so they can log in.

 Storing passwords requires some special considerations.
-Whatever we do, there's a chance that someone hacks our server and steals data from our database.
+Whatever we do, there's a chance that someone will hack our server and steal data from our database.
 We should ensure that the attacker cannot log into our users' accounts even after reading our database.
 Also, users often reuse their passwords on different websites - the attacker shouldn't be able to use the stolen data to hijack our users' accounts on other sites.
 This effectively means we can't store the passwords in our database.